zzz6519003/substrate-how-to-guides/docs/02-pallet-design/randomness.md

 ## Overview

-Randomness is useful in computer programs for everything from gaming applications to selecting block authors.
+[Randomness][randomness-kb] is useful in computer programs for everything from gaming applications to selecting block authors.
 True randomness is hard to come by in deterministic computers.
 This is particularly true in the context of a blockchain when all the nodes in the network must agree on the state of the chain.
 FRAME provides runtime engineers with a source of randomness, using the [Randomness trait][randomness-rustdocs].